nt-williams/crumble/README.md

 <!-- badges: end -->

-*crumble* implements a modern, unified estimation strategy for common mediation estimands (natural effects(Pearl 2022), organic effects(Lok 2015), interventional effects(Vansteelandt and Daniel 2017), recanting twins(Vo et al. 2024)) in causal inference in combination with modified treatment policies.
+*crumble* implements a modern, unified estimation strategy for common mediation estimands: natural effects (Pearl 2022), organic effects (Lok 2015), interventional effects (Vansteelandt and Daniel 2017), recanting twins (Vo et al. 2024), in causal inference in combination with modified treatment policies.
 It makes use of recent advancements in “Riesz-learning” to estimate a set of required nuisance parameters using deep learning.
 The result is a software package that is capable of